walakaka77/test-doc-site/parent-page-tech-adventures/child-page-jekyll-blog/grandchild-page-1-host-a-free-blog/create-a-free-professional-website.markdown

 ---
 layout: page
-title: Host your Jekyll Blog
+title: Create a Free Professional Website
 permalink: /tech-adventures/jekyll-blog/host-your-jekyll-blog
 parent: Jekyll Blog
 grand_parent: Tech Adventures
 nav_order: 1
 index: 'yes'
 follow: 'yes'
+description: This article provides a step-by-step instruction on how you can create a website using the Jekyll Static Generator and host it on GitHub Pages completely free of charge!
+image: ../../img/github-repo-changes-come-tolive-local.png
 ---

-# Host your Jekyll Blog
+# Create a Free Professional Website

-Here, we'll walk you through the step-by-step process that would allow you guys to host your own Jekyll Site on GitHub pages completely for free!
+Here, we'll walk you through the step-by-step process that would allow you guys to host your own free professional website.
+We will be utilizing the Jekyll Static Site generator and hosting the site on GitHub pages completely for free!

 ## Git